Lexawise's Official Icon

 So, what is a subagency in real estate?

-A subagency occurs when an agent (often a buyer’s agent) assists a listing broker in finding a prospective buyer for a property without representing the buyer.
-In this arrangement, the subagent continues to work for—and owes a fiduciary duty to—the seller.
+A subagency occurs when an agent or cooperating broker assists a listing broker in finding a prospective buyer for a property without representing the buyer.
+In this arrangement, the subagent works with the buyer but owes a fiduciary duty to the seller.

 In other words, the subagent helps with the sale, but their loyalty lies with the seller, not the buyer.
 The subagent must maintain confidentiality and act to obtain the best price or terms for the seller.